18r441m/CSCE274/Assignments/Projects/project1/README.md

 --------

 ## Notes:
-- The box you recived has:
+- The box you received has:
     - the assembled Duckiebot (DB19)
     - battery
     - battery charger (micro usb cable)
-    - screw driver
+    - screwdriver
     - Micro SD Card
     - Micro SD Card USB reader
 - If you are using a virtual machine, you probably need to change your networking settings such that you can connect to the Duckiebot.
 Your adapter should be set to “bridged.”
 Refer to this documentation to set this correctly.